Story by: Joe Hall on October 2, 2018

-The signs of a concussion in a baby or toddler are generally the same as other ages, but since children can’t communicate like adults, here are symptoms to watch for:
+A toddler’s or baby’s concussion symptoms are generally the same as other ages, but since children can’t communicate like adults, here are signs to watch for:

 A toddler may be able to communicate when their head hurts and be more vocal about symptoms, which can include: